CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 OP was reachable and has good communication.
 Issues reported by reviewer generally fixed immediately.

-Project has usage examples for each class in README but as mentioned in documantation review notes these should be reshaped in a seperate file and folder, also usage instructions and examples should be improved and extended.

 # Final Conclusion

-Reviewer recommends that this submission should PASS with Notes as it has some minor issues to be fixed but meets the acceptance criteria functionality.
+Reviewer recommends that this submission should PASS with Notes as it meets the milestone acceptance criteria and DEVxDAO standarts.

 # Recommendation

-Recommendation | PASS with Notes
+Recommendation | PASS
 ------------ | -------------